andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 But really&#8230; How helpful is this particular compiler error?
 What value does this fix-it option provide?

-Try this: Think about what would happen if the compiler _didn&#8217;t_ tell you about the possibility of your function&#8217;s closure escaping.
+Try this: Think about what would happen if the compiler _didn't_ tell you about the possibility of your function's closure escaping.

-I was working the other day, cruising along writing what I thought was perfectly normal code when I hit this &#8220;annotate your function&#8217;s closure parameter with `@escaping`&#8221; error, myself.
+I was working the other day, cruising along writing what I thought was perfectly normal code when I hit this &#8220;annotate your function's closure parameter with `@escaping`&#8221; error, myself.

 &#8220;`@escaping`, Huh?
-What&#8217;s that?!&#8221;
+What's that?!&#8221;

-1 &#8211; I wasn&#8217;t thinking about escaping closures because
+1 – I wasn't thinking about escaping closures because
-2 &#8211; I had no idea that I _could_ think about escaping closures!!
+2 – I had no idea that I _could_ think about escaping closures!!

 It turns out that this could have been really bad, agreed?
 Asynchronous behavior in software requires a little more thought than your normal top-down procedural approach.

-If the compiler hadn&#8217;t stopped me, I could have inadvertently imposed the need to think in terms of dispatch queues or asynchronous callbacks on the users of my API.
+If the compiler hadn't stopped me, I could have inadvertently imposed the need to think in terms of dispatch queues or asynchronous callbacks on the users of my API.

-Is this only something that &#8220;newbies&#8221; need to have the compiler&#8217;s help with though?
+Is this only something that &#8220;newbies&#8221; need to have the compiler's help with though?

-One could argue that I probably should have been aware of this particular feature of Swift &#8212; had I been a better developer, maybe I wouldn&#8217;t need the compiler to hold my hand so much.
+One could argue that I probably should have been aware of this particular feature of Swift &#8212; had I been a better developer, maybe I wouldn't need the compiler to hold my hand so much.

-Okay &#8211; Fair point.
-That leads me to one last gleaning from Lattner&#8217;s Swift Evolution entry that I&#8217;ll comment on before wrapping up.
+Okay – Fair point.
+That leads me to one last gleaning from Lattner's Swift Evolution entry that I'll comment on before wrapping up.

 <a name="resilience" class="jump-target"></a>